STATUS: In stock. Orders placed now ship in 3 - 5 business days.

 Mjolnir uses high-voltage JFETs running on 90V rails to achieve low distortion with only a single voltage gain stage and no feedback.
 It’s also DC-coupled at both input and output, with a precision DC servo and relay protection for all outputs.

 Mjolnir is covered by a limited warranty that covers parts and labor for five years.
 That’s 5 years.
 Yes.
 FIVE.
 Compare that to the competition.
+As close-out products, though, there is no 15-day return offered.

 Frequency Response: 20Hz-20Khz, -0.1db, 2Hz-400KHz, -3dB